-At the College of Sothern Idaho main campus, administrative buildings are open from 8:00 a.m. until 5:00 p.m., Monday through Friday, and academic buildings generally are open from 7:00 a.m. until 10:00 pm.
-Academic buildings are scheduled to be open on weekends only as needed.
+At College of Sothern Idaho's main campus, administrative buildings are open from 8:00 a.m. until 5:00 p.m., Monday through Friday.
+Academic buildings generally are open from 7:00 a.m. until 10:00 p.m.
+Academic buildings are scheduled to be open on weekends, as needed.
 Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
 Likewise, access to most programs is limited to those enrolled in the program or those otherwise with authorized access.

-Many cultural and athletic events held on the CSI facilities are open to the public.
-Other facilities, such as the bookstore, library, and the Student Union Building (SUB) are likewise open to the public.
+Many cultural and athletic events held on CSI facilities open to the public.
+Likewise, other facilities, such as the Bookstore, Library, and Student Union Building are open to the public.